-Important advice for those who were clinically extremely vulnerable (shielding) in Leicester.
+Important information for those who were previously considered clinically extremely vulnerable (shielding) in Leicester.

 There are a small number of immunocompromised or immunosuppressed people who may be less well protected by the vaccines.
 Those individuals should know who they are, will always have been at risk of infectious disease and, pre-pandemic.
 They would have had to make individual risk assessments in consultation with their GP or clinician.
 If this applies to you then you should get in contact with your GP or specialist to discuss this further.